kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 Hello everyone one, and welcome back.

-Earlier we saw how you can do pod-to-pod communication using IP addresses.
+Ok, in the last video, we saw how you can do pod-to-pod communication using IP addresses.
 This time we're going to do the same thing but using DNS names.
 That's possible by making use of Kubernete's own internal DNS service, which is called Kubernetes DNS.
 Kubernetes DNS is actually an addon that you can install into your cluster.
-However due to the important role that Kubernetes DNS plays, it actually comes preinstalled by default in most installer options, such as minikube and kubeadm.
+However, it actually comes preinstalled by default in most installer options, such as minikube and kubeadm.

-Ok before we show how kubernetes DNS works, let me show you where we got to last time, which was that we had 2 pods and we managed to send a curl request from our Centos Pod to the apache pod:
+Ok before we show how kubernetes DNS works, let me do a quick recap on how one pod can talk to another pod using ip addresses.

+Here I've opened up a bash terminal inside this video's topic folder.
+So let's create our pod.

 ```
 $ kubectl get pods -o wide